About The College

 Standards And Legislation

-Speech-language pathologists in B.C. are governed under the following::
+Speech-language pathologists in BC are governed under the following::

 as well as other provincial legislation applicable to health professionals.